 Mercy Corps' Senior Technical Advisor - Financial Inclusion has worked in international economic development for over 10 years.
 Previously, Ms. Post worked with MEDA (Mennonite Economic Development Associates) as their Senior consultant/Project Manager on their West Africa/MENA team, managing and providing technical assistance to projects focusing on financial inclusion and economic development programming.
 From 2009 – 2012, Ms. Post was with Freedom from Hunger (now Grameen Foundation USA) as a Technical Advisor, designing, developing, and implementing financial education and savings group methodology (Saving for Change).
 Ms. Post’s work at the International Monetary Fund and U.S. Peace Corps in Cameroon award an array of training and technical assistance experiences as well as overseas experience.
 She holds an MS from New York University in Economic Development, a BA from the University of Denver in International Studies and is conversational in French.

-an agronomist, has focused for the past 20 years on the management and implementation of programs to support vulnerable populations, focusing on the promotion of values as a key component for success.
+Evenor is an agronomist.He has focused for the past 20 years on the management and implementation of programs to support vulnerable populations, focusing on the promotion of values as a key component for success.
 The last seven years he has promoted savings group methodologies, developing projects aimed at children, youth, and women in rural areas and contributing to the revitalization of local economies.

 Eric has vast experience in the development and implementation of Financial Sector policies, Strategies, Legislations and corporate Business planning.
 He is well vast with Finance and accounting, Budgeting and control, SMEs investment, Taxation and Auditing, investigation as well as Due diligence.